jgarzik/sqawk/README.md

 - **Powerful SQL Query Engine**
   - Support for SELECT, INSERT, UPDATE, and DELETE operations
   - WHERE clause filtering with comparison operators
+  - DISTINCT keyword for removing duplicate rows
   - ORDER BY for sorting results (ASC/DESC)
   - Column aliases with the AS keyword
   - Aggregate functions (COUNT, SUM, AVG, MIN, MAX)
+  - GROUP BY for data aggregation

 - **Multi-Table Operations**
   - Cross joins between tables